udacity/create-your-own-adventure/english/murder-mystery/the-story-begins.md

 And so the mystery begins.....

-One dark night three muffeled shots were heard [...](shoot/they-all-got-shot.md)
+One dark night three muffled shots were [heard...](shoot/they-all-got-shot.md)